Zooz/predator/docs/devguide/docs/faq.md

 ### <b>I deployed Predator with Kuberenetes/Metronome but I need to customize the predator-runner job configuration (change CPU, memory, add image pull policy, etc).</b>

+!!!
+TIP "Supported from version zooz/predator:1.4.0"

-This is possible by configuring Predator with the `custom_runner_definition` parameter (Released in `v1.4`).
+This is possible by configuring Predator with the `custom_runner_definition` parameter.
 This is a JSON value that will be merged with the runner job definition when creating new jobs in both Kuberenetes and Metronome platforms.

 Example usage for Predator deployed with Kubernetes and need to change memory/cpu requests and limits: